What makes a great brand name?

 Let us help you.

-Evaluating brand names when you’re considering a merger or acquisition
+Brand name evaluation when you’re considering a merger or acquisition

 Strategic Branding in Mergers and Acquisitions